F-Leveque/Paris_Prediction_Price_m2_based_on_coordinates_only/README.md

 ##  Architecture

 The code is written in Python with the environment [VSC](https://code.visualstudio.com/docs/languages/python).
 The functions train and predict are both within the same file "application_paris.py".
-They can be called by using the needed function as [arguments](https://www.tutorialspoint.com/python/python_command_line_arguments.htm)of the program.
+They can be called by using the needed function as [arguments](https://www.tutorialspoint.com/python/python_command_line_arguments.htm)  of the program.

 ##  Requirements